Graduate Education System

 Doctoral coursework typically consists of three to four semesters of full-time advanced classes, usually done in

-of intense independent research on a highly specialized topic relevant to their studies.
-This original research will
+year) of intense independent research on a highly specialized topic relevant to their studies.
+This original

 Many Ph.D. students find that one of the benefits to this course of study is the mentoring that they receive from their professors and other faculty in their academic department.
 Because so much research and guidance is needed in doctoral work, particularly when preparing the dissertation, many students find that they form close relationships with people who share their interest in a specialized area of study.

 A Professional Degree